 And as I begin to heal yet again, I make the decision

 Determined to find the sun and blue sky of peace.

 And it will no longer batter my mind, my being, or my body.

 I will no longer fear your rolling thunder or your flashes of lightening

 Because I have discovered my own strength in spite of you.

-Author, Diana Housel
+A Poem By: Diana Housel

 Written for Safe Space, Inc. for Domestic Violence and Sexual Assault Victims in Butte, Montana.